Skip to main content

 When you deployed the application using AKS Automated Deployments, the deployment manifest included some default resource requests and limits for the contoso-air application pods.
 These values may not be optimal for your workload, so using VPA can help you automatically adjust these values based on the actual resource utilization of the pods.

-Navigate to the Custom resource section under Kubernetes resources in the AKS cluster left-hand menu.
-Scroll down to the bottom of the page and click on the Load more button to view all the available custom resources.
+Navigate to the Custom resource section under Kubernetes resources in the AKS cluster menu.
+Scroll down to the bottom of the page and select the Load more button to view all the available custom resources.

 Load more custom resources